Skip to content

 Overview

-Get commands provide structured JSON output designed for automation, CI/CD pipelines, build scripts, and programmatic processing.
-All get commands output valid JSON that can be piped through jq or processed by other tools.
+All get commands output valid YAML/JSON/TOML that can be piped through jq or processed by other tools.

 Key Characteristics:

-• Valid JSON output
+• Valid YAML/JSON/TOML output

 • Machine-readable structured data